Institute-Eng-and-Comp-Mechanics-UStgt/ApHIN/README.md

 This repository implements neural networks that identify linear port-Hamiltonian systems from (potentially high-dimensional) data[1].
 * Autoencoders (AEs) for dimensionality reduction
 * pH layer to identify system matrices that fulfill the definition of a linear pH system
+* Joint training of AE and pH layer to identify a latent pH system
+* Parametric extension using hypernetworks to identify parametric pH systems

+The main functionalities are:
 * pHIN: identify a (parametric) low-dimensional port-Hamiltonian system directly
 * ApHIN: identify a (parametric) low-dimensional latent port-Hamiltonian system based on coordinate representations found using an autoencoder
 * Examples for the identification of linear pH systems from data